 National currencies such as the US dollar or the Chinese Yuan are typically viewed through the lens of convenience – it certainly is easier to buy something from the grocery store with paper money as opposed to having to barter with, for example, chickens or potatoes that you have raised or grown.
 More importantly, national fiat currencies are also important strategic/political instruments that can be used to influence interest rates, employment, the outcome of elections, the ebb and flow of entire industries (like the US steel industry), and trade patterns with other countries (sometimes strangely-named ‘trade imbalances’).

-So, at least for right now, we have multiple big global problems that affect all of us, on the one hand, and on the other, lots of little local fiat currencies influenced by domestic agendas.
+At least for right now, we have multiple big global problems that affect us all, on the one hand, and on the other, numerous local fiat currencies focused on domestic agendas.
 Can we do better?
-A small spark was lit on Oct.
+A spark was lit on Oct.
 31, 2008, precisely 13 years ago.
 Despite being initially labeled a computer science experiment by fringe anarchists, Bitcoin is now a global, distributed digital currency with a value of more than $1 Trillion; the overall value of cryptocurrencies now exceeds $2.4 Trillion.
 To put that into perspective, the most significant national climate investment proposal is the Biden administrations’ $36 billion for 2022.
-Bitcoin is certainly not perfect – most notably, its consensus mechanism is based on endless cycles of a trivial and deliberately wasteful and expensive calculation – but Bitcoin (and other digital currencies such as Ethereum) have three critical attributes of special relevance to global challenges.
-They are transparent, so everyone can monitor how they flow, they are immutable, so the entire history of each transaction is an unalterable part of our history, and the systems are global, distributed, and trustless, operating according to pre-set and unchanging laws written in computer code.
+Certainly, Bitcoin is not perfect – most notably, its consensus mechanism is based on endless cycles of a trivial and deliberately wasteful and expensive calculation – but Bitcoin (and other digital currencies such as Ethereum) have three critical attributes of special relevance to global challenges.
+They are transparent, so everyone can monitor how they flow; they are immutable, so the entire history of each transaction is an unalterable part of our history; and the systems are global, distributed, and trustless, operating according to pre-set and unchanging laws written in computer code.

 Would you prefer to give 1% of your income to a traditional charity seeking to address climate change, or would you prefer to give the same amount to a global, transparent, distributed climate change effort run according to preconfigured laws written in computer code, with a 100 year time-horizon?
-Such an effort will require fundamental improvements to cryptocurrency infrastructure (the nuts and bolts) to address scaling, cost, and energy use of the current generation of distributed currencies.
-However, as Bitcoin and Ethereum show, global financial systems no longer need to be trust-rooted in geographically-defined entities but can instead emerge and run stably (13 years and counting) all without a clear geographic center, faithfully and transparently executing – in the case of Bitcoin – a preprogrammed logic and specific financial strategy.
-CO2 does not know or care about where it is, and it may be that national efforts to address climate change may welcome help from truly distributed financial systems that operate according to preprogrammed computer logic to address major global challenges.
+Such an effort would require fundamental improvements to cryptocurrency infrastructure (the nuts and bolts) to address scaling, cost, and energy use of the current generation of distributed currencies.
+As Bitcoin and Ethereum show, global financial systems no longer need to be trust-rooted in geographically-defined entities but can instead emerge and run stably (13 years and counting) all without a clear geographic center, faithfully and transparently executing – in the case of Bitcoin – a preprogrammed logic and specific financial strategy.
+CO2 does not know or care where it is; perhaps national efforts to address climate change will welcome help from distributed financial systems that operate according to preprogrammed computer logic to address major global challenges.